Install Cells on Raspberry

 Note:

 At this stage, we start the server in foreground mode.
-In such case, it is important that you always stop the server using the CTRL + C
+In such case, it is important that you always stop the server using the CTRL + C shortcut before calling the start command again.

 Finalisation¶